libxengine/libxengine/README.en.md

 please make sure xcode is installed in you system before execution this script.if not,please execution:xcode-select --install
 When configuring the brew environment, you need to manually enter the password and press Enter to confirm the information
 We recommend that you execute the environment configuration script twice to check whether the environment installation is successful
-macos provides ARM64 and X64 system environment, the git repository is x86_64. arm64 need to go to the release page to download the
+macos provides ARM64 and X64 system environment, the git repository is x86_64. arm64 need to go to the release page to download the,and run the install script
 ###### how to use
-You can refer to LINUX for the installation and update methods, they are all the same
+The installation does not require administrator permissions, just run: ./XEngine_LINEnv.sh -i 3
+Updates can also be updated through git, then cleaned up with -i 6, and installed with -i 3
 the script can be run by self

 #### Android